There are plenty of paths you can pursue in the accountancy field – and we’re here to help get you there.

-Whether you choose to work in the private or public sector, there are an additional 80,000 jobs will be created in the accountancy field over the next few decades.
+Whether you’re looking to work in the private or public sector, there are an additional 80,000 accounting jobs popping up over the next few decades.
 That’s a lot of openings for qualified individuals.

-- AAT: typically the minimum level expected of an accountant.
-Made up of four qualifications across three levels.
+- AAT: typically the minimum level expected of an accountant – made up of four qualifications across three levels

-- AIA: the highest award, by completing this, you can achieve qualified accountant status.
+- AIA: the highest award – by completing this, you can achieve qualified accountant status

-- ACA: 450 days of practical work experience and 15 exam modules.
+- ACA: 450 days of practical work experience and 15 exam modules

 Accounting careers are typically split into two areas: financial or management accounting.
 Financial accounting provides financial information to external stakeholders while management accounts provide information to people within an organisation.